npineda0/final-project-renaissance/README.md

 3. **Contact Page**

-   - Description: Where users can send contact messages to the site admins.
+   - Description: This is where the users can send any questions they may have about the websites or any reccomandations.
-   - Responsible: {Team Member Name}
+   - Responsible: Denisse Henriquez Dubon

 4. **Music**